contrapuntalist/Steering-Precision-Trainer/README.md

 ## Share your results
 Try: **±4° tolerance / 200ms hold / 25 hits**
 Post your Avg + Last and tag **@bryceliracerpanda**

+## Attribution

+**Steering Precision Trainer**
+Concept, training design, and methodology by **Bryce Li**.
+Implementation created with AI-assisted coding.

+This project is open-source and free to use under the MIT License.
+If you share, fork, or feature this tool, please retain this attribution.